Hamza12700/nvim/README.md

 # Neovim (PDE)

-This repo contains all of my [neovim](https://github.com/neovim/neovim) config files.
+This repo contains all of my [neovim](https://github.com/neovim/neovim) config files which are based on [LazyVim/Starter](https://github.com/lazyVim/starter/).

 ## Get Started